 On May 19, 2018, Health Canada removed the requirement for an exemption under section 56(1) of the Controlled Drugs and Substances Act to prescribe methadone.
-Subsequently, the College of Physicians and Surgeons of British Columbia has released appropriate guidance on prescribing methadone, a Methadone for Analgesia Guideline (currently under review), and a new Prescribing Methadone practice standard.
+Subsequently, the College of Physicians and Surgeons of British Columbia has released appropriate guidance on prescribing methadone, a Methadone for Analgesia Guidelines, and a new Prescribing Methadone practice standard.

 Physicians are expected to acquire the relevant education and training to prescribe methadone for analgesia and/or opioid use disorder as outlined in the standard, be familiar with the Safe Prescribing of Opioids and Sedatives practice standard, and commit to regularly reviewing each patient’s PharmaNet profile.

 Physicians with limited experience with the use of methadone for analgesia are strongly encouraged to consult with an experienced colleague before starting a patient on methadone.
 It is not recommended to initiate methadone in patients who are considered opioid-naïve (no prior exposure to, or intermittent use of, opioids), except in certain palliative or end-of-life care situations.